Lucknow Charbagh railway station: History

-Key Modernization Projects
+Key modernization projects

 Lucknow Charbagh railway station is currently undergoing a comprehensive ₹420-crore modernization project under the Amrit Bharat Station Scheme, aiming to transform it into a world-class transit hub while retaining its heritage look.
 The project includes the integrated redevelopment of both the LKO (Northern Railway) and LJN (North Eastern Railway) stations, with an anticipated completion around the end of 2026.

-Key Modernization Projects and features include: